radian-software/straight.el/README.md

                           :fork (:host github
                                  :repo "your-name/el-patch")))

+The `:straight` keyword accepts backquoted forms.
+This makes it possible to dynamically compute part of the recipe:

+    (use-package el-patch
+      :straight `(el-patch :type git
+                           :repo ,(alist-get 'el-patch my-package-urls)))

 Specifying `:straight t` is unnecessary if you set `straight-use-package-by-default` to a non-nil value.
 (Note that the variable `use-package-always-ensure` is associated with `package.el`,